hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter25.md

 A tree structure called a `k-d tree` was one of the early structures used for indexing in multiple dimensions.
 Each level of a k-d tree partitions the space into two.

-The `k-d-B tree` extends the k-d tree to allow multiple child nodes for each internal node, just as a B-tree extends a binary tree, to reduce the height of the tree. k-d-B trees are better suited for secondary storage than k-d trees.
+The `k-d-B tree` extends the k-d tree to allow multiple child nodes for each internal node, just as a B-tree extends a binary tree, to reduce the height of the tree.
+K-d-B trees are better suited for secondary storage than k-d trees.

-An alternative representation fro two-dimensional data is a `quadtree`.
+An alternative representation for two-dimensional data is a `quadtree`.

 ![25_5](res/25_5.png)